bitwiseworks/cmake-os2/Help/manual/cmake-developer.7.rst

 The more modern approach is to behave as much like :ref:`config file packages <Config File Packages>` files as possible, by providing :ref:`imported target <Imported targets>`.
-This has the advantage of propagating :ref:`Target Usage Requirements` to consumers.
+This has the advantage of propagating :ref:`usage requirements <Target Usage Requirements>` to consumers.

 In either case (or even when providing both variables and imported targets), find modules should provide backwards compatibility with old